Profile

 Dorothy Robinson Napangardi (1956 - 2013)

-Despite having produced paintings from the late 1980s, Dorothy Napangardi’s popularity and the high prices achieved for her works are a relatively recent phenomenon and relate almost entirely to her post-1997 works.
-In fact, all of her ten highest sales have been for works produced after 2000.
+Despite having produced paintings from the late 1980s, Dorothy’s popularity and the high prices she achieved relate almost entirely to her post-1997 works.
+In fact, all of her ten highest sales to date have been for paintings produced after 2000.
 All are restricted to the limited pallet and grid-like patterns of vertical and horizontal dotted lines, which mimic the salt encrustations at Mina Mina.
-Despite the beauty of her highly accomplished and colourful Bush Plum and Bush Banana works, as demonstrated in the Museum of Contemporary Art exhibition and accompanying catalogue Dancing Up Country, the very best of these have never been offered at auction and minor works in this style have attracted very little interest when compared to the more abstracted paintings created after 1997.
-Before 2012, the highest results for these had been the meagre $3,055 each, realised when two small colourful floral works were offered for sale at Bonham Goodman in 2004 and Shapiro in 2002.
-Gaia Auction in Paris sold a colourful Bush Banana Dreaming canvas measuring a large 130 x 200 cm in 2011, for AUS$14,550.
-Though insufficient to indicate a clear market preference for her more muted style, it is notable nonetheless, and perhaps significant that it was sold overseas.
-Her solo exhibition held from December 2002 to March 2003 at the Museum of Contemporary Art threw those interested in Aboriginal art into a spin.
-In a controversial and extremely unusual move, Gallery Gondwana held a commercial exhibition of her work at the Danks Street Depot Gallery concurrent to the MCA show.
-Dorothy’s major large black canvases featuring tight grids of carefully dotted white lines sold for around $60,000-80,000 each, double the prices similar works had attracted just six months earlier in her Gallery Gondwana Alice Springs exhibition.
+Despite the beauty of her highly accomplished and colorful Bush Plum and Bush Banana works, as demonstrated in the Museum of Contemporary Art exhibition and accompanying catalogue, Dancing Up Country, the very best of these have never been offered at auction and minor works in this style have attracted little interest, though two have sold in Paris.

-Dorothy Napangardi’s most successful paintings at auction have featured a network of closely knit interconnected dotted squares which build to form duotone patterned grids on dark, most often black, backgrounds.
+Dorothy Napangardi’s most successful paintings at auction have featured the network of closely knit interconnected dotted squares which build to form duotone patterned grids on dark, most often black, backgrounds.
 By randomly in-filling white dotted squares with yellow or deep red ochre dots, a mottled effect is produced as demonstrated in her top-selling lot, Karntakurlangu.
-When this work sold at Sotheby’s in July 2004 (Lot 113) it more than doubled its high estimate of $60,000 taking $129,750.
-In the same auction, a larger subtler piece failed to reach its low estimate of $50,000 and was passed in.
-The work later sold at Lawson-Menzies in November 2006 sale for $55,200.
+When this work sold at Sotheby’s in July 2004 (Lot 113), it more than doubled its high estimate of $60,000, taking $129,750.
 Dorothy’s second-highest result at auction was for Karntakurlangu Jukurrpa 2003 a much larger 183 x 350 cm work on linen.
 Carrying a presale estimate of $80,000-100,000 it sold for $120,000 at Lawson-Menzies in November 2007 (Lot 62).